delucecc/ngd-jobduty/README.md

 # ngd-pdduty

-Is a simple duty toggle and log for police.
-Discord webhooks are sent everytime a police officer goes on duty, and then send their total on duty time and another webhook when they go off duty.
+ ngd-pdduty is a simple system that uses Discord webhooks to notify when a police officer goes on and off duty.
+It also enables the use of a / command to go on and off duty.

 Created by Nemesis Gaming Development: https://discord.gg/AnXx2GVGcM